datasnakes/beri-isc-proposal/beRi-proposal.md

 This project will use a permissive open-source license (MIT).
 The development process will take place in the [*datasnakes*](https://github.com/datasnakes) organization on GitHub, and beRi and its suite of tools will be submitted to PyPi when it is completed.
 Discussion and contributions will be encouraged through GitHub issues and the R mailing lists.

 We will regularly post updates about this project on beRi's website and on the datasnakes' twitter account.
 We have created a [gitter](https://gitter.im/CRANbeRi/Lobby) chat room to allow other developers to interact with us and collaborate with us.
-Additionally, we intend to provide articles for the R Consortium blog at the start and end of the project so that the R community is aware of progress.
+Additionally, we intend to provide articles for the R Consortium blog at the start, middle, and end of the project to document the project's progress.
 A publication in scientific journal focused on software is foreseen as we complete beRi.

 References
 ==========